-Men’s lace up boots remained every man’s day shoe regardless of working class or gentlemen status.
-All classes had their own style variations, materials, and color preferences.
-As more leisure pursuits opened up for men, the short lace up oxford shoe grew in popularity.
+Men’s lace up boots remained every man’s day shoe in the 1900s, regardless of working class or gentlemen status.
+However all classes had their own style variations, materials, and color preferences.
+As more leisure pursuits opened up for men, the short lace up Oxford shoe grew in popularity with the upper classes.

 Edwardian Men’s Boots

 The lace up ankle boot with a smooth or cap toe in black was the most common style of 1900s footwear for men.
 To make them, two tones of black or two skin types were often combined for a variety of texture and tonal color.
 Leather was made from colt (horse), kangaroo, and calfskin.